pachyderm/pachyderm/README.md

 sudo -E bash -c 'bin/go-test ./...' # original command would have been `./bin/go-test ./...`
 ```

-*Problem*: S3 tests are failing

-We are actively working on this, sorry!

 ## Contributing

 To get started, sign the [Contributor License Agreement](https://pachyderm.wufoo.com/forms/pachyderm-contributor-license-agreement).